Peg Leg Porker

 Seasoning: Salt and pepper

 Description: Smoky with good pepper flavoring running through it.
-I choice the lean option and even still, it had a perfect fat ring enclosing almost the entire piece.
-With a great blend of meat and fat to each bite, this may be the top brisket in Colorado.
+I chose the lean option, and even still, it had a perfect fat ring enclosing almost the entire piece.
+With a great blend of meat and fat in each bite, this may be the top brisket in Colorado.
 Zero sauce needed for enjoyment, each piece had a solid smoke ring running through it

 Burnt Ends